Visit Dhilba Guuranda-Innes National Park now to see the Ethel shipwreck fully exposed. Here’s her story.

 While South Australia has many historic shipwrecks, the Ethel is unusual for being on land rather than under water.

-Surrounded by towering cliffs, it lies on Ethel Beach, where it is normally covered by sand.
+Surrounded by towering cliffs, it lies on Ethel Beach within Dhilba Guuranda-Innes National Park on the Yorke Peninsula, where it is normally covered by sand.

 Built in 1876, the Ethel was a 711-tonne, three-masted iron ship.
-She ran aground in a storm while en route to South Africa in January 1904.
+She ran aground in a storm while en route from South Africa in January 1904.